Shia LaBeouf ‘He Will Not Divide Us’ Anti-Trump Protest Ended Over Violence

 — Complex (@Complex) February 10, 2017

 Or at least that was the plan.
-It didn’t take long for the Shia LaBeouf anti-Trump performance art to start going south, reports The New York Times.
+It didn’t take long for the Shia LaBeouf anti-Trump performance art to start going south, according to the New York Times.
 The anti-Trump protest effort was open to the public, one and all, and it didn’t take long for those not on board with the project (including self-proclaimed neo-Nazis) to hijack the performance piece.

 Shia LaBeouf didn’t take the interference with the tone of art project very kindly.
 Because the “He Will Not Divide Us” project was streamed live from its inception, the public got a front-row seat to project participants who were not anti-Trump, and who had much more to say than the intended mantra.
 On January 26, Shia LaBeouf’s anger got the best of him, and the public also got a front-row seat to the 30-year-old Holes actor’s arrest.
 The performance artist and movie star was led away in handcuffs by the NYPD after allegedly assaulting a man proclaiming Nazi views.
 While he was released just hours later, the incident garnered a lot of public attention.